b0mberb0b/SeeItHere/README.md

 - Check and make sure you are running node version v4.2.1...
 I'm not sure how it works exactly but things will go wrong if you aren't.
 I wasn't somehow, had to reinstall Express and nodemon

 ## Random Tricky things
-- in Review page, date field dependent on what play they saw, don't know how to work that
 - Don't know how to center things very well, like the temporary Results button at home page
 - I can't get \n to start a new line in othersControllers.js, and I have no idea why